 I am an Artist and Shuttle-Tatted Lace designer.
 My fiber art designs are handmade and original, created in my home studio.
 I am a wildflower hunter, tea drinker, and intractable suicide headache survivor, taking life one day at a time.

-This is my little space in the world to talk about the joys of my work, rustic mountain living with my sweetheart, and the people and activities that amuse me.
+This is my little space in the world to talk about the joys of designing and creating, my life challenged by a disability, and the people and activities that amuse me.

 Well, there has been no way to retrieve the 1000 or so photos that I lost when my computer fried up.
 The flash drive I store them on fried up as well.
 So this is just a note to everyone out there storing valuable info on flash drives…back up your backup.

 So time to start over.
 Fresh computer.
 Fresh flash drive and fancy new camera for Christmas.
 Little by little my photos will be posted as I catch up on work with my Etsy site and my Operations duties with the art gallery I belong to, the Blue Heron.

 The Blue Heron is in the process of renovating a new building to move into and I am designing the floor plan.
 As for Etsy, I plan to launch a chic, sophisticated line of jewelry in 2011 and continue designing one-of-a-kind Ice Crystals as well.
 I have several new Butterfly Garden Boxes to photo and list.
 Busy Busy.

 It is hard to get focused after the family get-togethers, all the shopping, the weather….

 These photos came from a second flash drive…some were saved (yay).
 3 snowballs from my Etsy site.
 Click on the link at the lower left to visit.